ckadluba/GrpcDemos/README.md

 ﻿# gRPC Sample Programs

+Here are some small sample apps written in C# to explore the current state and features of the gRPC in stack for ASP.NET Core.

 ## MinimalHello

 The simplest possible client and server gRPC sample app consisting of only two projects.
 It demonstrates also Microsoft Grpc.Net client- and server side logging.